 For years cooking was done very conventionally, people would typically use the stove top.
 When the technology became available to support the invention, the microwave was quickly developed and made available to consumers.

 The next paradigm shift is upon us.
 This shift is likely to occur in the realm of conventional drug delivery systems.
-Tablets, capsules, and syringes have remained virtually the same since the 1800s; however, technology has advanced far enough for superior drug delivery systems to revolutionize drug delivery with precision medicine and personalized wireless drug delivery.
+Tablets, capsules, and syringes have remained virtually the same since the 1800s; today, technology has advanced far enough for superior drug delivery systems to revolutionize patient care with precision medicine and personalized delivery systems.

-These innovations have not yet appeared because the technology was not always available however a new age of health tech innovation is upon us and today, technology is aligning to cause a paradigm shift to patient-centric drug delivery.
+These innovations have not yet appeared because the technology was not always available however a new age of health tech is upon us and technology is aligning for a paradigm shift to patient-centric drug delivery.